-E-commerce conversion rate optimization is a field drowning in opinions and starved for rigorous data.
+E-commerce conversion rate optimization drowns in opinions and starves for data.
 Everyone has a hot take.
 Not everyone has numbers.
-Here's what the credible research actually says about product pages and conversion - sourced from organizations that run large-scale studies, not blog speculation.
+Here's what credible research says about product pages and conversion - sourced from organizations running large-scale studies, not blog speculation.

 The Baseline: Where Most Stores Stand

-The Baymard Institute, which has conducted continuous e-commerce UX research since 2010 across thousands of sites, reports an average cart abandonment rate of 70.19% across all e-commerce categories (2024 aggregate of 49 studies).
-That means roughly seven out of every ten shoppers who add a product to their cart leave without buying.
+The Baymard Institute has run continuous e-commerce UX research since 2010 across thousands of sites.
+Their 2024 aggregate of 49 studies puts average cart abandonment at 70.19% across all e-commerce categories.
+Seven out of ten shoppers who add a product to their cart leave without buying.

 Baymard also found that $260 billion in lost orders are recoverable through better checkout and product page design.
-This is the addressable opportunity from UX improvements alone - without spending an additional dollar on traffic.
+That's the addressable opportunity from UX improvements alone - no extra traffic spend required.

 - Fashion & apparel: 1.5–3%